Sky or Virgin Media for TV

 Availability could be a big deciding factor for homes, with Virgin Media TV exclusively available to Virgin Media broadband customers living in a network area.
 Sky TV on the other hand is available nationwide, and customers no longer need to install a satellite dish.

-Looking at price, Virgin Media arguably offer better value for money with their pre-made bundles often coming in as the cheapest way to watch Sky Sports, Sky Cinema, or TNT Sports packs.
+In terms of price, Virgin Media arguably offer better value for money with their pre-made bundles often coming in as the cheapest way to watch TNT Sports or Sky Sports & TNT Sports bundles.
+Although, Sky is currently cheapest for Sky Sports and Sky Cinema.

 Customers who also want to bundle a home phone line or mobile plan, can also find really good value in Virgin Media Volt bundles, although Sky TV customers can get discounts on Sky broadband and phone too.

-Overall, looking just at the TV service, Sky beat Virgin Media for having access to more content, including wider support for more on-demand apps like Discovery+, Peacock, Apple TV+, and Spotify, which are currently missing on Virgin.
+Overall though, looking at the TV service alone, Sky beat Virgin Media for having access to more content, including wider support for more on-demand apps like Discovery+, Hayu, and Spotify, as well as bundled extras like Paramount+ and free cinema tickets with Sky Cinema.

 Read more on Sky broadband vs Virgin broadband or Sky Stream vs Virgin Stream.